EurJIC-Wöhler Young Investigator Prize

 University lecturers or industry representatives with a related area of responsibility are entitled to make nominations.
 Self-applications will only be considered in exceptional cases.
 The selection is made by a jury made up of representatives from universities and industry and appointed by the Board of the Wöhler Association and the EurJIC Board.
 Legal recourse is excluded.

-The prize, which will be awarded at the GDCh Conference on Inorganic Chemistry, which will take place in Jena in September 2026, includes an award certificate and prize money of € 1,500.
-The award is financially supported by Chemistry Europe, an association of 16 chemical societies from 15 European countries representing over 75,000 chemists.
+The prize, which will be awarded during the GDCh Conference on Inorganic Chemistry, which will take place in Jena from September 7th to 9th, includes an award certificate and prize money of €1,500.
+The award is financially supported by Chemistry Europe, an association of 16 chemical societies from 15 European countries, representing over 75,000 chemists.

 The nomination must be made in English.
 The informal application must include a copy of the nominated person's original scientific work, a detailed justification of the award's eligibility, a detailed CV, a summary of the candidate's scientific publications from the last three years and an expert opinion from at least one other university professor.
 If the candidate applies independently, the opinions of two university professors are required.